ChainedTears/rabbitt/README.md

 # 🐰 rabbitt
 An AI.
-But not just any AI—an agent that can do tasks on your behalf.
-Fun weekend side project I made 😄
+But not just any AI - an "agent" that can do tasks on your behalf.
+Fun weekend side project I made 😄 <br>
+Inspiration from Rabbit's LAM, Large Action Model.

 ---